What does it mean to critique research?

-Does the problem of topic indicate a particular focus of study?
+Does the problem or topic indicate a particular focus of study?

-Is the problem “researchable,” that is, can it be investigated through the collection and analysis of data?
+Is the problem “researchable,” that is, can it be investigated through data collection and analysis?

-Does the researcher have the knowledge and skill to carry out the proposed research?
+Is the researcher qualified to carry out the proposed research?

-Are all references cited relevant to the problem under investigation?
+Are all references cited relevant to the problem?